The information below is intended solely for students entering a Master of Science or Advanced Certificate program at NYU Meyers.

 - Purchase Textbooks: Textbooks can be purchased through the NYU Bookstore.
 The main bookstore for NYU is located at 726 Broadway.
 This store provides textbooks for all NYU Schools and Colleges.
 More information on available products and hours of operation is available by visiting the NYU Bookstore website.

-- Access NYU Classes: NYU Classes is the primary learning management system for NYU, which allows you access to information for each of your classes.
+- Access NYU (LMS) Brightspace: NYU LMS (Brightspace) is the primary learning management system for NYU, which allows you access to information for each of your classes.
 Syllabi, assignments, and information from your professors will be posted and distributed through this online system.
-NYU Classes can be accessed through NYUHome under the Academics tab.
-Additional information to assist you with using NYU Classes is available on the NYU Classes Information website.
+NYU LMS (Brightspace) can be accessed through NYUHome under the Academics tab.

 - Review the NYU campus map.